Quality has its own way of coming through

 Privacy preserving federated machine learning and blockchaining for reduced cyber risks in a world of distributed healthcare

-Coordinator: Prof. Dr. Jan Baumbach, Technical University of Munich (TUM)
+Coordinator: Prof. Dr. Jan Baumbach, University of Hamburg (UHAM)

 Funding scheme: Horizon2020, 9 participants